INRIA/scikit-learn-mooc/README.md

 "Open with -> notebook" to open the python scripts with the notebook interface.

-### Building the rendered notebooks
+### Updating the notebooks

-To rebuild all the rendered notebooks (from time to time, slow to run):
+To update all the notebooks:

 ```
 $ make